sidfishus/TextParse/README.md

    1. Match: display whether the input matches the parse statements.
    1. Extract single: extract and display the first item which matches the parse statements.
    1. Extract all: extract and display all items which match the parse statements.
-   1. Replace: replace entries matching the parse statement list according to the replace format and retain any text which does not match
+   1. Replace: replace entries matching the parse statement list according to the replace format and retain any text which does not match.
 1. 7 fully working built in examples including a complex example which converts all classic ASP procedure calls to the ASP .NET equivalent.
 1. The full C# code of the parse application produced is logged to the browser console window.